PatalamArshiya/cloud-upload-auditing-ai-agents/README.md

 - **Direct uploads are everywhere:** Almost all modern SaaS applications, social networks, and file-sharing portals use direct cloud uploads to handle large files efficiently.
 - **Multi-party security boundary:** The direct upload process involves three separate parties: the client browser, the application backend, and the cloud storage service.
 A mistake in any of these three parts can lead to data leaks or unauthorized file uploads.
-- **Need for scalable testing:** By automating browser observation and probe testing, security audits can be completed in seconds instead of hours, making regular security audits practical for development teams.
+- **Need for scalable testing:** By automating browser observation and probe testing, our approach reduces the manual effort required for security audits and makes regular testing more practical for development teams.

 ---